This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

-The pleura are two layers of thin tissue that surround the lungs.
-There is fluid between the two layers to lubricate them and prevent pain from friction occurring as the lungs move in and out with breathing.
-Most organs in the body are covered in this kind of tissues, which in general is referred to as the mesothelium.
+The pleura are the two thin layers of tissue surrounding the lungs.
+Fluid between these layers provides lubrication and prevents friction and pain as the lungs expand and contract.
+Most organs in the body are surrounded by this type of tissue, called mesothelium.

-Cancer of the pleura can be the result of the metastasis of lung cancer.
-Metastasis refers to the process of cancer cells moving from the original, primary tumor to other tissues and organs in the body.
-The result is that tumors develop in those other areas.
-Metastasis is something that occurs in the later stages of cancer, and at this point it can be very difficult to treat and the prognosis is poor.
+Cancer of the pleura can be the result of metastatic lung cancer.
+Metastasis is the process of cancer cells moving from the original tumor to other tissues in the body.

-Tumors that form in the pleura may or may not cause symptoms.
-The more advanced the cancer is, the more likely it is to produce symptoms that a person will notice.
-A common symptom or complication is pleural effusion.
-This is an abnormal buildup of fluid between the two pleural layers and it can cause chest pains, especially when breathing deeply, shortness of breath, and coughing.
+This buildup can cause chest pain, especially when breathing deeply, shortness of breath, and coughing.
 Other potential symptoms of pleural tumors include general discomfort, fatigue, and unintended weight loss.

 Misdiagnosis and Mesothelioma

-Cases diagnosed as pleural lung cancer may actually be mesothelioma.
-Mesothelioma is often misdiagnosed because it is so rare.
-Many doctors will turn to lung cancer first, a much more common disease.
+Cases of mesothelioma are often initially misdiagnosed because they are so rare.
+Doctors might diagnose lung cancer because it is more common than mesothelioma.
 Even if there are tumors in the pleura and the lungs, mesothelioma is a possibility.
-The lung tumors may be the metastatic tumors and those in the pleura the primary tumors.
+Lung tumors may be metastatic tumors.

-It is often necessary to turn to specialists in mesothelioma or lung cancer to get an accurate diagnosis.
-Pathologists and oncologists experienced in studying and treating mesothelioma are better equipped to find the signs of this type of cancer and to distinguish it from lung cancer.
-Mesothelioma is aggressive and spreads quickly, so a misdiagnosis can shorten a patient’s life by delaying important treatment.
-How the cancer should be treated depends on the type of primary tumor.
+Pathologists and oncologists experienced in mesothelioma are better equipped to distinguish mesothelioma from lung cancer.
+Mesothelioma is aggressive and spreads quickly; therefore, misdiagnosis can shorten a patient’s life by delaying important treatment.
+Specific treatment depends on the type of primary tumor.